Our family makes Farmhouse Slow Cooker Pulled Pork recipe at least once a month! The best meals can be the easiest meals!

-Easy Crock Pot Pulled Pork
+Easy Pulled Pork Recipe

-Putting a pork shoulder roast in the crock pot is one of the most VERSATILE meals we make.
+Putting a pork shoulder roast in the crock pot is one of the most versatile meals we make.
 Having several pounds of cooked meat on hand gives us so many quick and easy meals for days after first making the roast.

 Shredded pork is so tender that it’s easy for the kids to eat and we all enjoy flavorful and tender cuts of meat.
 Pork shoulder is also a great value because it may go on sale for as little as $1 per pound.
 Since there isn’t much waste you end up with a lot of meat after cooking the roast.